cscorley/dissertation/chapters/2_related/4_flt.md

 probability of the file being buggy.  @Moreno-etal_2014 also use stack traces with a VSM-based FLT to improve their accuracy of their FLT.

+\todo{read over recent ICSMEs for additional new refs}